Godalin/hoas-hs/README.md

-# A Haskell Package of Many Theoretic Calculi
+# A Haskell Package of Many Theoretic Calculi, Taking Advantage of *Higher-Order Abstract Syntax*

 Build / Repl: